 (c) Its Members

 6 Responding When an individual attending an event run by The Glastonbury Pilgrimage presents a risk to others this will be dealt with by the staff member in charge of the event and reported to the Safeguarding Officer.
 Appropriate action will be agreed to prevent the individual attending any future events.
 The Foundation of this Safeguarding Policy is a respect for all.
 The importance of treating people as equals, never to accept bullying or harassment or any form of prejudice, an acknowledgement that everyone is created equally in the sight of God.
 If any item of concern is raised through 5 and 6 then a referral would be made, initially to the Safeguarding Officer and then to external agencies as required.
 The consent of an adult victim/survivor to refer to external agencies will be sought.
-Their links to all the Diocesan Safeguarding Teams are available here.
+Their links to all the Diocesan Safeguarding Teams are available at the end of this page.